 In some cases, it may be necessary to terminate subscriptions so that they can be refreshed.
 This applies to both push message subscriptions and receipt subscriptions.

 A push service can remove a subscription at any time.
-If a user agent or application server has an outstanding request to a subscription resource (see Section 7), this can be signaled by returning a 400-series status code, such as 410 (Gone).
+If a user agent or application server has an outstanding request to a subscription resource (Section 6), this MUST be signaled by returning a 404 (Not Found) status code.